clinical-meteor/cookbook/cookbook/writing.unit.tests.md

 #### Running Tinytest

 The simplest way to create unit tests is to use Tinytest, the native Meteor testing utility.
+(Tinytest is not to be confused with TinyTestJS, which is a different library).
 You'll need to add the ``tinytest`` package, and then use the custom ``mrt test-packages`` command.

 ````js
 // create your application